jbodah/worth_reading/README.md

 ## Books

 [Designing Data-Intensive Applications](https://dataintensive.net/) - A tour of the "why" behind different database systems and their differences.
 It covers a lot of excellent topics including sharding, replication, consensus, and performance.
 It focuses on giving you the knowledge to recognize tradeoffs

+[The Algorithm Design Manual](http://www.algorist.com/) - A clear and concise reference for algorithms and data structures.
+Covers most of the important topics including analytical topics like intractibility